facebookresearch/ParlAI/docs/source/tutorial_model_cards.md

 **Author**: Wendy Zhang

+## What is a model card?

+Think of model cards as a condensed nutrition card for models :) It is a way for people who might not have the time to read a paper in detail to get the gist of what a model is doing, the datasets involved, how it is performing, and any concerns that the author might have about the model.

-Here's a sample model card for the [Blenderbot2.0 2.7B model](https://github.com/facebookresearch/ParlAI/blob/master/parlai/zoo/blenderbot2/model_card.md).
+You can check out the [Model Cards for Model Reporting paper](https://arxiv.org/pdf/1810.03993.pdf), and here's a sample model card for the [Blenderbot2.0 2.7B model](https://github.com/facebookresearch/ParlAI/blob/master/parlai/zoo/blenderbot2/model_card.md).
+In addition, here is a [link](https://github.com/ivylee/model-cards-and-datasheets) to some more model card examples.

 ## The Process
 There are two steps in generating the model cards.